Perfect your pitch email

 As a key starting point to perfecting your pitch email, always remember, keep it short, sweet and simple.
 They don’t need your life story or waffle - when you receive an email that’s three paragraphs long, what’s the first thing you do (or think of doing) ? deleting the email, so avoid sending large amounts of text as it can immediately write off your pitch.

 Email at evenings or weekends

-Surprisingly, Editors don’t sit on their emails at 9pm or Saturday lunchtime checking their emails, so stick to emailing on working days, during working hours (we advice to avoid Mondays or Friday when possible) otherwise you’re limiting your chances and wasting time which could be put to good use.
+Surprisingly, Editors don’t sit on their emails at 9pm or Saturday lunchtime checking their emails, so stick to emailing on working days, during working hours (we advise to avoid Mondays or Friday when possible) otherwise you’re limiting your chances and wasting time which could be put to good use.
 Try to think when is the most likely time you reply to your emails?

 Attach high res images / dropbox or WeTransfer links

-When sending your emails, don’t attach any high res/ high storage files, three reasons for this is because; it clocks up their inbox, the email may often not even load due to the file size, and they don’t want them, all leading to the email being deleted.
-If you want to send a image of the product you’re suggesting, you can attach a low res, cut out image into the body of your email, and if they like your product they might ask to send them one of the above, which is great and the result you want!
+When sending your emails, don’t attach any high res/ high storage files.
+Three reasons for this is because; it clocks up their inbox, the email may often not even load due to the file size, and they don’t want them, all leading to the email being deleted.
+If you want to send a image of the product you’re suggesting, you can attach a low res, cut out image into the body of your email, and if they like your product they might ask to send them one of the above, which is great and the result you want.

 Don’t send the Editors email after email after email - send your first email, and if you haven’t heard back, you can follow up around a week+ later.
 Once you’ve contacted them a couple of times, it might be worth to change product or contact, and you can always come back to them at a later date when you think your product might be relevant.

-Now for the do’s and once you’ve cracked these, you’re ready to start pitching your product!
+Now for the do’s and once you’ve cracked these, you’re ready to start pitching your product.